zakack/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-04-19
+  - Add support for first-frame-last-frame Wan model.
+Credit to @kabachuha for the PR.
+  - Add wandb support.
+Credit to @ecarmen16 for the PR.
 - 2025-04-18
   - Fix block swapping for HiDream.
 With ```blocks_to_swap = 24``` you can train rank 32 LoRA on a single 4090.
   - Support nf4 quantization for HiDream.
 With nf4 transformer, you can train LoRA on a single 4090 even without block swapping.
 See supported models doc for how to enable.